We spoke to Eddie Stern about his new book: “One Simple Thing: A New Look at the Science of Yoga and How It Can Transform Your Life”

 next to your door and every day when you come in the first thing you do is you put your keys in the bowl and after about five weeks of doing that will be your habit you have this mechanical physical thing of putting the keys in the bowl which is lining up with a desire that you’ve created in your mind those two things become connected that wires into your brain in a through neuroplasticity and then every time you walk in the door your keys will automatically go in the bowl you’ll always be able to find them you’ll save time every day and you won’t annoy everyone because you can’t find your keys so from that one simple habit of changing something you can then begin to add habits on to it that you want to change you can do physical things you can do emotional things you can do mental things you can do social things like maybe I want to become a better listener and stop interrupting people and so because you know that’s something that a lot of people struggle with it they you know they don’t really fully listen to people so you would develop the habit of waiting until someone half finished their sentence and then you speak and then after a few weeks all of a sudden you become a better listener.

-What is your daily routine you know as because you must be having a very structured routine which a lot of people probably aspire to worsen what’s an ideal routine or an Eddie Sterns routine that people should aspire to like from the time you wake up in the morning till the time you sleep because life is a bit complicated it’s not about just getting up and having everything peaceful, now you as well you run a business a business is like any other business which involves travel which involves accounts which involves lawyers which is which involves you know marketing so how do you manage to have a structured routine with yoga.
+A. What is your daily routine you know as because you must be having a very structured routine which a lot of people probably aspire to worsen what’s an ideal routine or an Eddie Sterns routine that people should aspire to like from the time you wake up in the morning till the time you sleep because life is a bit complicated it’s not about just getting up and having everything peaceful, now you as well you run a business is like any other business which involves travel which involves accounts which involves lawyers which are which involves you know marketing so how do you manage to have a structured routine with yoga.

 Well I don’t with yoga I don’t know if my routine is something that people would want to aspire to I get up around 3:00 or 3:15